iotics-live/iotics-Controller/iotics/README.md

 ## About

-Share & control your Home Assistant OS with iotics' intuitive user interface. iotics aims to introduce Home Assistant to home members while maintaining user control and privacy.
+Share & control your Home Assistant OS with iotics' intuitive user interface. iotics aims to introduce Home Assistant to home members while preserving user control and privacy.

 ## Features